 Payments API is a direct carrier billing API that connects the world's leading digital content merchants, app stores and device manufacturers to mobile operators.
 Payments API is designed to provide you a possibility offer server to server payments using Fortumo infrastructure and carrier billing connectivity.
 This API is built to provide high availability and high scale payment processing.

-Payments API is an on demand payment product.
+Payments API is an on-demand payment product.
 In order to gain access to the product, please contact your account manager.
+If you are a new merchant, please get in touch with our business development team.

 |Merchant||Integrator of the Payments API.|